jake-knerr/chess/README.md

 </div>
 ```

-#### A content element can only have a single fragment applied to it.
+#### Prefer to apply a single fragment rule to a content element.

-In other words, multiple fragments cannot be applied to the same content.
+In other words, applying multiple fragments to the same content is discouraged.

 > Why?
-The composition of fragments leads to confusion.
+The composition of fragments leads to confusion and specificty issues.

 ```html
 <div class="btn">